nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Filtering students by tags: `filter`

-Filters students in the address book by their tags, based on the given filter condition.
+Filters students in TAB by their tags, based on the given filter condition.

 Format: `filter cond/{all | any | none} t/TAG [t/MORE_TAGS]…`